pali101/fws-payments/README.md

 ### Client Reducing Operator Allowance After Deal Proposal

 #### Scenario

-If a client reduces an operator’s `rateAllowance` after a deal proposal but before the service provider (SP) accepts the deal, the following can occur:
+If a client reduces an operator’s `rateAllowance` after a deal proposal, but before the service provider accepts the deal, the following can occur:
 1. The operator has already locked a fixed amount in a rail for the deal.
-2. The SP, seeing the locked funds, does the work and tries to accept the deal.
+2. The service provider, seeing the locked funds, does the work and tries to accept the deal.
 3. The client reduces the operator’s `rateAllowance` before the operator can start the payment stream.
 4. When the operator tries to begin payments (by setting the payment rate), the contract checks the current allowance and **the operation fails** if the new rate exceeds the reduced allowance—even if there is enough fixed lockup.

 #### Contract Behavior

 - The contract enforces that operators cannot lock funds at a rate higher than their current allowance.
 - The operator might not be able to initiate the payment stream as planned if the allowance is decreased after the rail setup.

 #### Resolution: One-Time Payment from Fixed Lockup

-From the fixed lockup, the operator can still use the `modifyRailPayment` function to make a **one-time payment** to the SP.
-Even if the rate allowance was lowered following the deal proposal, this still enables the SP to be compensated for their work.
+From the fixed lockup, the operator can still use the `modifyRailPayment` function to make a **one-time payment** to the service provider.
+Even if the rate allowance was lowered following the deal proposal, this still enables the service provider to be compensated for their work.

 **Example Usage:**
 ```solidity